 Chapter Four

-May the Force be Applied Appropriately.
+May the Force be Applied Approxriately.

 Introduction

 Unmanned aerial vehicles have contributed significantly in guarding ground forces and moreover defending the United States from her enemies through their ISR and strike capabilities.
 They are being used efficiently and effectively to ensure the force through the drones is consistent with United States’ strategic goal.